tal1234l/workflow/README.md

-# Workflows - Seed project
+# Workflows Course

-This project is a seed project for larger projects
+This project is an example of workflow management for a lynda.com course.
-It includes automation for development and production of large web applications